IRMaGiC: Extending Luminous Red Galaxy Selection into the Infrared with Joint Rubin Observatory's Large Survey of Space

 We are interested in calculating the likelihood

 The first term $P(\mathbf{c}|m,z)$ is defined as:

 where

-and $\mathbf{C_{tot}}$ is the galaxy color variance defined above in Equation~\ref{eq:cov}.
+and $\mathbf{C_{tot}}$ is the galaxy color covariance defined above in Equation~\ref{eq:cov}.
 The second term $P(m|z)$ serves as a redshift-dependent luminosity filter and is modeled assuming the galaxies follow a Schechter luminosity function:

 Following~\citet{Rozo16}, the parameter $\alpha$ is set to $1$. $m_{\ast}(z)$ is the characteristic magnitude in the reference band.
-And it is computed using the Bruzual\ \& Charlot stellar population synthesis code~\citep{BC03} implemented in the \verb|EzGal| Python package\footnote{\url{https://github.com/cmancone/easyGalaxy}} assuming a solar metallicity, a Salpeter initial mass function~\citep{Salpeter55}, and a single star formation burst at $z = 3$ following~\citet{Rozo16}.
+And it is computed using the Bruzual\ \& Charlot stellar population synthesis code~\citep{BC03} (hereafter referred to as BC03) implemented in the \verb|EzGal| Python package\footnote{\url{https://github.com/cmancone/easyGalaxy}} assuming a solar metallicity, a Salpeter initial mass function~\citep{Salpeter55}, and a single star formation burst at $z = 3$ following~\citet{Rozo16}.
 The normalization condition is computed from the BC03 model using the Roman F bandpass.
 Finally, the last term, $P(z)$, the redshift prior, is defined as the derivative of the comoving volume with respect to redshift.

 where $c$ is the speed of light, $H(z)$, $D_A(z)$ are the Hubble parameter and the angular diameter distance as a function of redshift.
 It is important to note that this prior is implemented solely for the purpose of redshift fitting in the likelihood function.
 We do not apply a constant comoving density constraint to the final RedMaGiC sample, as will be discussed in Section~\ref{sec: red galaxy selection}.
 Thus, the final expression for the redshift likelihood function is expressed as: